brycewray/hugo-site/content/posts/2019/10/now-gatsby-geezer.md

 Still&nbsp;.&nbsp;.&nbsp;.

-Considering where I was just a few weeks back---repeatedly flailing away at an elusive solution and unable to make any headway or even imagine how I *could* make any---I am elated to be here.
+Considering where I was just a few weeks back --- repeatedly flailing away at an elusive solution and unable to make any headway or even imagine how I *could* make any --- I am elated to be here.

 There are few things more satisfying to a brain wired like mine than fitting the last piece into an especially vexing puzzle.